 We are building a scalable, dependable cyberinfrastructure to facilitate new approaches to the discovery, acquisition, utilization, and citation of data and knowledge in the published literature.

-The primary focus of this U.S. National Science Foundation EarthCube building block project (NSF ICER 1343760) is the construction of a cyberinfrastructure that is capable of supporting end-to-end text and data mining (TDM) and knowledge base creation/augmentation activities in the geosciences and biosciences.
-The infrastructure includes the following key components:
+This project was originally supported by the U.S. National Science Foundation EarthCube building block project (NSF ICER 1343760).
+Additional ogoing critical support is being provided by DARPA - ASKEM HR00112220037.
+Additional support is provided by the DOE and USGS.
+A through-going objective of all of these projects is to build a cyberinfrastructure that is capable of supporting end-to-end text and data mining (TDM) and knowledge base creation/augmentation activities in any domain of science or scholarship. xDD infrastructure includes the following key components:

-The following image provides a general overview of the pipeline.
-The processes starts on the right-hand side of the “brick wall”.
+The following image provides a general overview of the xDD pipeline, with an empahsis on COSMOS endpoint.
+The processes starts on the left-hand side, with document fetching.
 Here, our secure servers fetch original documents from partner content providers.
-These documents, and associated bibliographic and URL metadata, are stored on secure servers that have highly restricted access.
+These documents, and associated bibliographic and link-back metadata, are stored on secure servers that have restricted access.
 Each content provider has its own mechanism of providing documents and our fetching system can be fine-tuned to accommodate the preferred rates specified by each provider, if applicable.